kyma-project/kyma/docs/application-connector/docs/005-architecture-application-connector.md

 ![Architecture Diagram](assets/001-application-connector.png)

-### Nginx Ingress Controller

-The Nginx Ingress Controller controller exposes the Application Connector to the outside world.
-It handles the routing to the other components and secures communication using the client certificates.

-The detailed description can be found here: [Nginx Ingress Controller](./006-architecture-ingress-gateway.md)

 ### Connector Service

 The Connector Service is handling the exchange of the client certificates for a given Remote Environment and also returns the Metadata service and Event service endpoints.